-The 2005 American Community Survey from the U.S. Census Bureau revealed that 11.9 percent of Texas residents ages 18-64 have disabilities.
+A 2005 report on people with disabilities in Texas revealed that 10.9 percent of the population ages 18-64 have disabilities.
 However, only 39.3 percent of those with a disability are employed as compared to 72.1 percent of the general population.
 Persons with disabilities represent an untapped resource for business challenged by workforce shortages.
 Employers who hire the disabled have described them as conscientious, dependable and efficient workers.